 Lucky for me, Crazy for Crust had already thought about this.
 I used her recipe for Milky Way Chocolate Chip Blondies, but cut the caramel chips.
 I’m a huge fan of recipes that use a ton of flavors but for some reason, the caramel chips felt like too much going on.

 These bake up beautifully, with a classic blondie top and a really nicely textured middle layer of caramel, chocolate and nougat.
 The Milky Way candy bars melt into a wonderful flavor combo and take these bars to the next level.

 I never would have thought to bake with Milky Ways since I don’t really eat them–so thanks to the friend that inspired this!

-Original recipe: Two Peas and Their Pod.
+Original recipe: Crazy for Crust.
 I’ve rewritten things a bit and added commentary.